remix-run/react-router/doc/03 History/0 Histories.md

 History components live at the top of the [middleware][Middleware] stack.
 Their role is to:

-- listen to changes in the url
+- listen to changes in the URL
 - pass the location down as a prop to a `Router`
-- parse/stringify the url queries
+- parse/stringify URL query strings
 - provide context for the [`Navigation`][Navigation] mixin to work

-All histories share the same api.
+All histories share the same API.

 Props
 -----